ravibak/AVD/IaC/README.md

-There are few small but important details.
+There are few important things to note.

 - Sensitive variables such as password are stored in variable files in this example, but it is strongly recommended against.
 As of this writing, I was still learning Terraform/IaC so could not find a way to call secrets using a key vault for example. (or I was lazy :)).

 - As with any Terraform based automation, main and variable state file used here along with a .tfvars which is additional area to set variable.

-- Host Pool Metadata locations are only supported to be in certain regions only.
-In this case, Host Pool Metadata is stored in eastus and session host VMs are deployed in southeastasia.
+- AVD Host Pool Metadata locations are supported to be deloyed in certain Azure regions only.
+In this sample, Host Pool Metadata is stored in eastus and session host VMs are deployed in southeastasia.
 As such, pay attention to different location and resource group for Host Pool and Session Hosts.

 - Pay attention to block named "data" for referring existing Azure vNet.